-Another trend in e-commerce that comes from the USA: private labeling.
+Another trend in e-commerce that originated in the USA: private labeling.
 In short, this means selling products under one's own name.
 Especially in classic e-commerce, the market was long dominated by retailers who sold products from other brands.
-Why more and more Amazon sellers rely on private label products and how they differ from third-party products, we have summarized here:
+We have summarized here, why more and more Amazon sellers rely on private label products and how they differ from third-party products:

 Private label products (own products)

 Private label products are products that are only offered by one seller.
-This is either because the retailer produces it himself or (and this is usually the case) has an existing product slightly modified or simply printed with his own logo and then sells it under his own brand.
+This is either because the retailer produces it himself or (and this is usually the case) has an existing product slightly modified or simply printed with his own logo.
+This is then sold under the private label.
 In practice, the latter goes like this: An e-commerce merchant looks for a viable Amazon product.
 Once he has found this, he searches for suitable manufacturers (asking for a slight modification if necessary) and has sample products sent to him.
 If he is satisfied with the quality, he selects the right manufacturer, has the products printed with his logo and sells them as a private label product on Amazon.

 We have visualized the exact procedure once again here:

 Being a private label seller has many advantages.
-As the owner of the brand, the retailer has sovereignty over the title, description, images and product information.
-The private label gives the greatest possible flexibility in terms of design.
-But also the most work in terms of making the brand known.
+As the owner of the brand, the retailer can determine the title, description, images and product information.
+Thus, the private label creates immense flexibility in terms of design.
+But also most of the work concerning the promotion of the brand.

 Moreover, there are also differences in the optimization: In the case of private label (there is only one seller), the buy box optimization is superfluous.
 So the entire focus should be on ranking optimization to sell these products better.
-We have already summarized how this works in this post (LINK).
+How this works, we have explained in this Post already summarized.

-Selling third-party products (more than one seller of that product) on Amazon has other advantages and disadvantages.
+Selling third-party products (more than one seller of that product) on Amazon has different advantages and disadvantages.
 One advantage is definitely the lower effort, because no customization and no own logo is needed.

 The most important difference between private label and third-party products, however, is not in the purchase of the goods, but in the marketing: For third-party products, the focus is not on the classic ranking, but on buy-box optimization.
 The buy box is the area on the right of the product page that contains the call to action "Add to cart".
 If you win the buy box, the sale of the products increases rapidly, which is why this area is so coveted.